mongodb/terraform-provider-mongodbatlas/README.md

 # Running the integration tests

-The integration tests helps the validation for resources interacting with third party providers (aws, azure or gcp) using terratest [environment setup details](integration-testing/README.md)
+The integration tests helps the validation for resources interacting with third party providers (aws, azure or gcp) using terratest [environment setup details](integrationtesting/README.md)

 ```
-  cd integration-testing
+  cd integrationtesting
   go test -tags=integration
 ```